MicrosoftDocs/supply-chain-center/articles/administer/schema/salesorderline.md

 ms.custom: bap - template
 ---

-# **SalesOrderLine**
+# **SalesOrderDetail**

-The sales order line entity refers to the details of the sales order containing the product being shipped and the quantity.
+The sales order detail entity refers to the details of the sales order containing the product being shipped and the quantity.
+This is the line item details of the sales order.

 |	Attribute	|	Datatype	|	Length	|	Primary Key	|	Description	|